thoerup/Rekursion/README.md

 # Rekursion
 Recursive Sudoku solver

-Code from this video: https://www.youtube.com/watch?v=G_UYXzGuqvM
+Code from this video: https://www.youtube.com/watch?v=G_UYXzGuqvM but in C.